sanmai/later/README.md

 # Use

-To use this pattern you need a generator, yielding a single item of type you want to produce lazily.
+To use this pattern you need a generator function, yielding a single item of type you want to produce lazily.

 For example:

 ```php
 $deepThoughtMaker = function () {